biocorecrg/RNAseq_course_2019/docs/qc.md

 ## Initial processing of sequencing reads

-Before mapping reads to the genome/transcriptome or performing a de novo assembly, the reads has to be pre-processed if needed as follows:
+Before mapping reads to the genome/transcriptome or performing a *de novo* assembly, the reads has to be pre-processed, if needed, as follows:
 * Demultiplex by index or barcode (it is usually done in the sequencing facility)
 * Remove adapter sequences
 * Trim reads by quality
 * Discard reads by quality/ambiguity
-* Filter reads by k-mer coverage (recommended for the de novo assembly)
+* Filter reads by k-mer coverage (recommended for the *de novo* assembly)
-* Normalize k-mer coverage (recommended for the de novo assembly)
+* Normalize k-mer coverage (recommended for the *de novo* assembly)

 As shown before, both the presence of low quality reads and adapters are reported in the **fastqc** output.